CoreMedia/ckeditor-plugins/packages/ckeditor5-coremedia-richtext/README.md

 ```

 The strictness configures the behavior of the `toData` processing.
 It defaults
-to `STRICT`.
+to `LOOSE`.
 Changing the strictness may be required for dealing with legacy
 contents stored in CoreMedia CMS.

 The following modes exist: